transloadit/uppy/website/src/support.md

 <!-- md integration_help.md -->

-Here are the options in detail:
+This approach is new, we may make changes as we learn.
+Here are the current options in detail:

 |                                   <br>Support |   🦄<br>Community    |                        🥉<br>Bronze                         |                                🥈<br>Silver and up                                |
 |----------------------------------------------:|:--------------------:|:-----------------------------------------------------------:|:---------------------------------------------------------------------------------:|